Somerset Open Studios 2018

 Open Daily 11am - 6pm

 This year for Somerset Open Studios 2018 The Old Brick Workshop's studio members and invited guest artists will be putting on a fantastic show of work in The Gallery and throughout the rest of the building.
 The studios will also be open so you can see where and how their work is created.
 This exhibition will give you an opportunity to see a massive variety of work and styles all under one roof.
-The artists exhibiting this year are Alison Cosserat, Anna Newland Hooper, Claire Griffith, Diana Pilcher, Genevieve Murray, James Marsden, Judy Crosher, Tina Hill, Jane Kelly, John Nutt, Deborah Stevens
+The artists exhibiting this year are Alison Cosserat, Anna Newland Hooper, Claire Griffith, Diana Pilcher, Genevieve Murray, James Marsden, Judy Crosher, Tina Hill, Jane Kelly, John Nutt, Claire Western.

 Locally ground coffee, tea and cake will be available from our pop-up coffee bar.